PBIS: A Teacher's Guide to Positive Behavioural Interventions and Supports

 Tier 2 supports are for students who are not responding to Tier 1 alone.
 You identify these students by tracking Office Discipline Referrals (ODRs).
 If a student has had three or more referrals in a term, they are a candidate for Tier 2 support.

-Check-in/check-out (CICO) is another powerful Tier 2 strategy.
+Check-in/check-out (CICO) is another powerful Tier 2 evidence-based strategies.
 A student checks in with an adult first thing in the morning, sets a behaviour goal for the day, and gets a card to track progress.
 They check out at the end of the day, review how they did, and take home the card for a parent to sign.
 This is particularly effective for students who struggle with organisation, impulse control, or remembering rules (Horner et al., 2009).

 Tier 2 also includes more frequent praise and feedback.
 A student in CICO might get specific praise five or six times daily instead of once weekly.
 This dramatically increases the rate of learning because behaviour is shaped by immediate consequences.